Bani Qahtan Castle (بني قحطان)

 Ruins of medieval Bani Qahtan Castle is situated 40 km from Lattakia in Syria.
 Bani Qahtan Castle was constructed in the 12th century.
 The castle was a stronghold of Ismaeli Arabs.
 In 1188 it was captured by legendary Muslim leader Salaheddin Al-Ayoubi.
 Much of the castle lies in ruins today.
 Parts of its walls and structures were broken to reuse to build local structures.

-Around 1131, it was taken over by mountain people, until Salah al-Din al-Ayyubi seized it , then the castle was neglected because of its lack of military importance, and some think it is the Emir’s palace or military commander.
-More From being a castle.
-Recently, the castle regained some importance, and the Ministry of Tourism took care of it , given its tourist location near the Valley of the Kings .
-It is noted that there are some houses on the campus of the castle, and the presence of agricultural activity on its lands, which caused the destruction of a large part of the castle.
+The first fortification built in it was by the Byzantines in the year 1030, then the Crusaders occupied it in the year 1111.
+Around the year 1131, the inhabitants of the mountains seized it, until Saladin seized it.
+Then the castle was neglected due to its lack of military importance, and some believe that it was the palace of a prince or a military commander, more From being a castle.
+Recently, the castle regained some of its importance, and the Ministry of Tourism took care of it, due to its tourist location near the Valley of the Kings.
+It is noted that there are some houses within the castle precincts, and the presence of agricultural activity on its lands, which caused the destruction of a large part of the castle.